thanh-trung-nguyen/GettingAndCleaningData_Coursera/README.md

 data <- read.table("TidyData.csv",sep = ",")

-Thank you very much for spending your time to read this and grade my work!
+Thank you very much for spending your time to read this and grade my work.